HI Garnishment Law

 Key protections and reminders

-• • Court judgment required for consumer debt garnishment
+• • Court judgment required before garnishment

 Run the numbers: three Hawaii paychecks